Sheldon-Lloyd/Cyber.Suniverse/md/setting.md

 Defense: Their defensive strategy is blocking attacks with attacks.
 Focusing on cross-blocking techniques and attacking before they are hit first

 #### Xybrids
+There hair eyes and ears are green but will turn blue when the in hyperdrive mode blue types are made so their hair on turns in fusion

+They They tend to be left hand as something in the genetic makeup of left handed people allows them to become xybrids

 #### Humans